i-on-project/integration/README.md

 * `ion.resources-folder` on application.properties to **src/main/resources**
 * On IOnIntegrationApplication.kt all config path should point to **src/main/resources/config...**

-You can also running with Docker
+You can also run with Docker (no need to update paths)

     $ docker run -it --network=host i-on-integration-image